 Many of these features appeared in the earlier designs.

-The design is capable of being implemented as either a keyboard peripheral connecting to any modern PC, or as a standalone micro needing only a TV or monitor to give full netbook or chromebook functionality.
-Each mode is amined at a particular user requirement:
+The design is capable of being implemented as either a keyboard peripheral connecting to any common PC, or as a standalone micro needing only a TV or monitor to give full netbook or chromebook functionality.
+Each mode is aimed at a different user requirement:

 The Rainbow Mk 1 was a 1990s study for a standalone 8-bit micro with a full range of learning functions.
 Although Joypad compatible, it was more oriented towards the old text-based operating systems such as BASIC.

 It was aimed at a narrower age range, lacking the turtle, programming and fuller puctuation of the Mk 2.
-On the other hand it had an extra row of function keys with a holder above the keyboard for overlays.
+On the other hand its colour keys doubled as function keys with a holder above the keyboard for overlays.